Components#

 Executes its main function at regular time intervals (e.g., every N milliseconds). |

-Event |
+Reactive |

-Executes in response to specific incoming messages or events on one or more trigger topics. |
+Executes in response to trigger.
+A trigger can be either incoming messages on one or more trigger topics, OR an |

 Health Check and Fallback#